 Paper Sizes that Work with Flyers

 The smallest size we would recommend to use when designing a flyer is A7.
 The dimensions of an A7 flyer are 105mm x 74mm, and due to their small size, they should only be used to promote an offer or as an additional promotion when a customer purchases something instore or online.
 Any message here should be short and to the point, as your space is limited.

-One of the most popular sizes of flyer is A6, which is off similar size to that of a postcard (148mm x 105mm).
-You have a bit more room on an A6 flyer to promote your message and offering, and these tend to work really well as part of a direct mail campaign as they are small and light.
+One of the most popular sizes of flyers is A6, which is of similar size to a postcard (148mm x 105mm).
+You have a bit more room on an A6 flyer to promote your message and offering, and these tend to work really well as part of a direct mail campaign because they are small and light.
 You can also use A6 flyers to promote a special offer or event to a customer who has just purchased something from you.
 This is a great way to use flyers to drive additional sales.

 Next up is A5 (210mm x 148mm), another popular size for printing a flyer, and one that provides you with a lot of space to explain your message.
 A5 flyers are a cost effective way of getting your offering to customers, as you can use both sides of the page to promote a product, service, event or special offer.
 A5 flyers are popular for point of sale merchandise, trade shows, door to door leaflet drops and direct marketing campaigns.
 If you are planning any of these in the coming months, be sure to consider using A5 flyers.